spxp/spxp-specs/SPXP-Spec.md

 events therein.
 The `return_uri` method is recommended for web applications that host a server part.

 ## Appendix B. Private keys used in examples
-The following profile key pairs have been used to sign the examples in this document.
+The following cryptographic material has been used in the examples in this document.
 Profile keypair of “Crypto Alice”:
 ```json
 {